eltoroit/Testing-Center-Notes/README.md

 ![01_Cover](images/01_Cover.png "01_Cover")

-This guide will help you configure the Agentforce Testing Center to test your agents and gain confidence for your deployments.
+This guide will help you configure the Agentforce Testing Center to test the non-deterministic aspect of your agents, gaining confidence for your deployments.

 # Document History <!-- omit from toc -->